UnlimitedAvailableUsername/Edge-Mimicry-Tree-Style-Tab-For-Firefox/README.md

 ## Important Notes:
 - Linux users may encounter problems with the tab layout and margins, along with the default theme.
 I am still investigating on how Firefox Linux handles browser theming since I primarily created and tested this mod on a Firefox installed on a windows machine.
-- **For now it's still in beta again, because it seems that it doesn't work properly on some (or probably most) users as there seems to be problems with the icons.
-I am still working on to fix some issues, both on Windows and Linux Firefox platforms.
+- **Still in beta, since I'm still fixing some theming issue on Linux.
 Rest assured I'll update this repo once I'm done.**
 - When pasting the code to **Extra Style Rules**, make sure to check the **"No Decorations"** on Appearance panel option as this theme doesn't go well with the built-in themes of Tree Style Tab.

 ## Notes/Credits: